 First-Degree Sexual Assault

-First Degree Sexual Assault is a Class II felony and punishable by one to up to 50 years in prison.
+First Degree Sexual Assault is a Class II felony and punishable by a minimum of one year and a maximum of 50 years in prison.

 First-Degree Sexual Assault of a Child

-If convicted, this charge is a Class 1B felony.
-Sentencing guidelines require a mandatory minimum sentence of 15 years in prison for a first offense.
+The penalty for first-degree sexual assault of a child is a Class 1B felony.
+Sentencing guidelines require a mandatory sentence of 25 years in prison and a maximum sentence of life.

 Sexually Explicit Conduct/Visual Depictions Charges

-With the rise of electronics, social media, and the Internet, the availability of sexually explicit photos and videos involving minors has increased over the years.
+With the rise of electronics, social media, and the Internet, the availability of sexually explicit photos and videos involving minors has increased.
 Possessing and distributing child pornography is illegal.
-Regardless of whether a minor has reached the age of consent, possession of sexually explicit material in which they are depicted is a Class II Felony for anyone over age 19.
+Regardless of whether a minor has reached the age of consent, possession of sexually explicit material in which they are depicted is a Class IIA Felony for anyone over age 19.
 For example, a 16-year-old may legally consent to sexual activity with a 20-year-old, but the 20-year-old may not legally possess sexually explicit photos or videos portraying the 16-year-old.

 An adult can be charged for knowingly possessing child pornography, including photos or videos that depict nudity or sexual acts involving an underage person.
 Even if the child is not participating in the sexual acts depicted, it’s illegal to portray an underage person even observing sexually explicit activity.

-Confusion arises when minors send or receive sexually explicit material depicting themselves to one another.
+Confusion arises when minors voluntarily send or receive sexually explicit material depicting themselves to one another.
 The law recognizes that these are different scenarios involving willing participants.
 While age may not fully absolve a defendant of responsibility, the court views the charges and potential penalties in a different light when two minors are involved.
+Because the laws are very precise regarding this issue, it’s best to contact an attorney.

 What to Do If You’re Accused of Statutory Rape or Sexual Assault